-If you’re looking for unique tailgate ideas, you can also purchase some pong games, like this cool bucket ball game that includes different types of balls to vary gameplay.
-We also love this PutterBall golf pong set.
-You can even use your college-logo golf balls from Campus Colors for PutterBall!
+If you’re looking for unique tailgate ideas, you can also purchase some pong games.
+We love this PutterBall golf pong set because they go great with our college-logo golf balls from Campus Colors for PutterBall!
 Or, if you prefer miniature games to oversized ones, check out this Grown Man mini party pong.

 4. Throw Throw Burrito

 This is a weird game that we are strangely obsessed with.
 If you and your buddies like a mix of card games and physical activity, then Throw Throw Burrito (by Exploding Kittens) is for you.
 It’s kind of like a mix between Go Fish and Dodgeball, where you go from matching cards to suddenly throwing inflatable burritos at your friends.
 If you’re looking for new (and bizarre) tailgate ideas to kick it up a notch, this one’s sure to be a hit.